Connect with others who understand.

 Lupus

 Lupus is an autoimmune disease involving inflammation and pain in connective tissues.
-Research shows that people with lupus are at nearly a sixfold risk of developing epilepsy compared to people without lupus.
+Research shows that people with lupus are at nearly six times the risk of developing epilepsy compared to those without lupus.

 Other Medical Comorbidities